adoyle0/Doors/readme.md

 - Whatever else you want

-Shell install also works on Ubuntu Server 22.04 so it should work on any buntu or Mint, Pop, etc. and maybe Debian too but packer is broken for some reason at least on minimum (Ubuntu Server 22.04) install
+Shell install also works on Ubuntu Server 22.04 so it should work on any buntu or Mint, Pop, etc. and maybe Debian too but packer is broken for some reason at least on minimized (Ubuntu Server 22.04) install

 ### Quick shell (start here):
 As your new user in your new user's home directory run: (will overwrite some user files)